minkymorgan/bytefreq-awk/README.md

 install of goawk:

-    # to install goawk, an recent implemenation writen in go
+    # to install goawk, an excellent implemenation writen in go
     > brew install go

     # now link your paths: